-As of May 24th, 2018, no person who is, or who was at any time during the fiscal year-ended December 31, 2017, a director, executive officer, senior officer or employee, or a former director, executive officer, senior officer or employee, or a former director, executive officer, senior officer or employee, of the Corporation or a subsidiary thereof, and no person who is a proposed nominee for election as a director of the Corporation, and no associate of such persons, is, or was at any time since the beginning of the fiscal year-ended December 31, 2017, indebted to the Corporation or a subsidiary of the Corporation, nor has any such person been indebted at any time since the beginning of the fiscal year-ended December 31, 2017 to any other entity where such indebtedness is the subject of a guarantee, support agreement, letter of credit or other similar arrangement or understanding provided by the Corporation or a subsidiary of the Corporation, other than Michel Cote who was indebted to the Corporation in amounts of \$48,618.
+As of May 27th, 2018, no person who is, or who was at any time during the fiscal year-ended December 31, 2018, a director, executive officer, senior officer or employee, or a former director, executive officer, senior officer or employee, of the Corporation or a subsidiary thereof, and no person who is a proposed nominee for election as a director of the Corporation, and no associate of such persons, is, or was at any time since the beginning of the fiscal year-ended December 31, 2018, indebted to the Corporation or a subsidiary of the Corporation, nor has any such person been indebted at any time since the beginning of the fiscal year-ended December 31, 2018 to any other entity where such indebtedness is the subject of a guarantee, support agreement, letter of credit or other similar arrangement or understanding provided by the Corporation or a subsidiary of the Corporation, other than Michel Cote who was indebted to the Corporation in amounts of \$45,733.
 This indebtedness has been agreed to be repaid in full throughout the next three years or waived in tranches if certain performance metrics are achieved by Mr. Cote.

 Aggregate Indebtedness

 Purpose To the Company or its Subsidiaries To Another Entity

-Share Purchases
+Share Purchases N/A N/A

-N/A

-Other
+Other (1) \$45,733 N/A

-Michel Cote, Vice-President, Business Development (1) The Company is the Lender N/A

-(1) The foregoing amounts that were loaned on December 31st, 2017 in order for Michel Cote to satisfy a debt owned by Mr. Cote pursuant to the terms of a settlement agreement relating to an indemnification claim under a share purchase agreement previously entered into between the Corporation, Mr. Cote, and others.
-These loans bear interest at 5% annually.
+(1) The foregoing amount was loaned on December 31st, 2018 in order for Michel Cote to satisfy a debt owned by Mr. Cote pursuant to the terms of a settlement agreement relating to an indemnification claim under a share purchase agreement previously entered into between the Corporation, Mr. Cote, and others.
+The loan bears interest at 5% annually.
 The principal amounts of these loans were not an obligation until the settlement agreement was finalized for all terms and conditions with the Corporation by Mr. Cote during the last fiscal year.